KhatiAbhishek/KhatiAbhishek/README.md

 ## I am Abhishek Khati !

 <p align="center">
 ⚡ I love to build user-salient experiences for solutions to problems that people face everyday.
 My core strength is Android Studio.
-I am interested in finding full-time oppurtinities in the tech industry.
+I am interested in finding full-time opportunities in the tech industry.
 </p>